bluez-sh/gsoc-2019-log/log.md

 hevc being the focus as it provided the best compression (the reason it is known for being twice as efficient as jpeg images in terms of space).
 Now it would make sense if the muxer I write supports hevc by default.
-So I decided to go for it, but the mov muxer itself doesn't support hevc, and I have a feeling there is a lot of changes to be made just for that.
+So I decided to go for it, but the mov muxer itself doesn't support hevc, and I have a feeling there are a lot of changes to be made just for that.

-But I really don't know as of now, there are so many flags and macros lying aroung I coudn't make any sense of.
+But I really don't know as of now, there are so many flags and macros lying around I couldn't make any sense of.
 I don't even know how to ask the questions I need to ask to get help.
 It is apparent I don't really understand the code yet, but I am trying my best.
 I felt similarly when I wrote my first patch.